Warwick, Rhode Island: Education

 Local public schools are operated by Warwick Public Schools.
 Toll Gate High School and Pilgrim High School are the two comprehensive public high schools located in Warwick.
+The high schools are set for renovations in March 2025, a year after the city council issued a $350 million bond to rebuild them.
 The two public middle schools are Winman Junior High School and Warwick Veterans Junior High School.
 Aldrich Junior High School and Gorton Junior High School closed in 2016 as part of the school consolidation project.
 The school department is headed by superintendent Lynn Dambruch.

 Bishop Hendricken High School is an all-male college preparatory Catholic high school located in Warwick.
 Rocky Hill School is a Pre-K–12 co-ed secular country day school located on Warwick's isolated Potowomut peninsula.
 The school lists an East Greenwich address, despite being geographically included as part of the city of Warwick.

 The Community College of Rhode Island Knight Campus is also located in Warwick on the former Knight Estate.